 This is much like dancing and missing a step.
 Beginners will try to rapidly step, to make sure they get all the steps they missed as they try to catch up.
 It doesn't work and looks terrible or at least awkward.
 The only thing to do is focus your attention on listening to the count and then step back into the dance on the count.
 The missed steps are gone.
 Just gone.
 Period.
 You step back into the dance where the dance is now.
 As with life itself.
 If you miss something in life you can't go back.
 You go on from here.
 Likewise in shooting.
 The best way to be sure of getting a full set of good pictures which represents the dance and the dancers is to take your time focusing your attention more carefully and pick your shots only "when you see the whites of their eyes" as they used to say in the old frontier western movies.
 In other words when you are certain in your timing.

-Dance Lessons - a major part of the "muscle memory" in subject knowledge
+Dance Lessons & "muscle memory" - a major part of subject knowledge

 We shoot what we see